Liverpool confirm another departure - Soccer24

-Liverpool has confirmed the departure of goalkeeper Loris Karius who had returned to the club after cutting his loan stay at Besiktas in the Turkish Super Lig.
+Liverpool has confirmed the departure of goalkeeper Loris Karius who had returned to the club after cutting short his loan stay at Besiktas in the Turkish Super Lig.

 The German goalie has joined Bundesliga side Union Berlin on an another loan spell.